 Security for cloud based services can be classified into three areas of vulnerabilities.
 The physical security protocol, establishes protocols for the protection of physical assets at a geographical location, infrastructure security, establishes protocols for the ensuring that security patches are updated as soon as possible, ports are scanned for abnormal behavior and data and access security deals with data encryption and user privileges control.

-Cloud services are remotely hosted , run and managed by leading tech companies, and this sometimes give the false belief that it is impervious to security challenges.
+Cloud services are remotely hosted , run and managed by leading tech companies, and this sometimes gives the false belief that it is impervious to security challenges.
 (Fred, 2018) highlights some security challenges that cloud services face such as; data breaches, human errors, data loss with no backup, insider threats, DDoS attacks, insecure API’s, exploits, account hijacking, advanced persistent threats and meltdowns.

-While there are numerous benefits to using a cloud based service such as Amazon cloud services (AWS) and Microsoft azure, they take security seriously and try to implement some protocols that protect data transmitted and stored on their infrastructure.
+While there are numerous benefits to using a cloud based service such as Amazon cloud services (AWS) and Microsoft azure, they take security seriously and try to implement some protocols that protect data transmitted and stored in their infrastructure.

 AWS adopts isolation as its main security mantra (Sarapremashish, 2020), this ensures that customers cannot access any other resource within their network unless they explicitly enable such access.
-Isolation is achieved by accounts, which are completed islanded from each other , except in cases where customers has inter-service access.
+Isolation is achieved by accounts, which are completed islanded from each other , except in cases where customers have inter-service access.
 However despite this isolative security tact, AWS still implements security groups such as firewalls, granular identity and access management (IAM).
 AWS provides lots of security tools, such as AWS Config, CloudWatch, CloudTrail, GuardDuty, Macie, and Security Hub.
 Dependability is another AWS asset as it regularly exhibits rock-solid performance and consistency

-Microsoft Azure on the other hand is its adoption of an azure active directory which is the singular platform for authorization and permissions management, but it still has some vulnerability as ports and destinations are left open and exposed to the internet, during default initiation.
+Microsoft Azure, on the other hand is its adoption of an azure active directory which is the singular platform for authorization and permissions management, but it still has some vulnerability as ports and destinations are left open and exposed to the internet, during default initiation.

 According to (Michael, 2020), Microsoft has more than 3,500 cybersecurity experts working to keep Azure secure and an extensive threat intelligence operation that includes analysis of 18 billion Bing web pages, 400 billion emails, a billion Windows device updates, and 450 billion monthly authentications.
 The azure system also improves its security by ensuring tight controls on setting up user accounts, where they restrict the opening of multiple accounts with the same domain email.